Do you know the muffin man? Well, now you don’t need to.

 TELL ME MORE

-Keep in mind, these are just the most simple, generic ways to prepare these muffins.
+Keep in mind, this is just the most simple, generic ways to prepare these muffins.
 Both the chocolate and the vanilla 20/20 Fiber/Protein Powders have distinct flavor profiles and serve as a basis to create endless delicious tastes.
 Like the 20/20 pancakes and waffles, you can simply add other ingredients into the mix to swing the flavor and textures to your liking.
 There is truly SO much room to be creative here!

 PEANUT BUTTER DELIGHT – Mix 2 Tbsp Pb2 into the batter of the either the basic muffin recipe or the bran muffin recipe.
 The PB2 adds about 25 calories per serving, but bumps the fiber up too.
 To journal (1 serving): 17g carb, 16g fiber